ameybh/ww-bot/DEPLOY.md

 Scan this QR code with Whatsapp Web on your phone.
 If you get the message `Client is Ready!`, you're all set to go!

+#### Session storage
+To skip authentication next time, you need to save the current session keys.
+Once authentication is done, the session keys will be printed to your terminal.

+To setup Heroku to use them next time create a new Heroku config variable `WW_SESSION`.
+Set it to the session string printed in terminal.
+Heroku should automatically use it to authenticate your session next time the app is started.

 Happy Hacking!